danialgoodwin/goodwin.dev/src/orchid/resources/posts/dev/2019-10-03-how-to-connect-postman-to-microsoft-azure-service-bus-via-rest.md

 The title says it all, so let's jump right in!

+1. Create Azure Service Bus
+    1. In portal.azure.com, create a new 'Service Bus' resource (choose the 'Standard' pricing tier or higher if you want to use Service Bus Topics)
+    2. Navigate to the resource after it is created, then add a 'Queue' or 'Topic' entity
+    3. After the entity is created, navigate into it for details that you will need in the next step, like 'Queue URL' and 'Topic URL'
 1. Create SAS token
     1. Create a new C# project with the following code: